 USA Proof (perfect MS70) (MS64 -MS9 less or more contact points) (MS60-63 UNC- BU) (XF45-AU53) (VF20) (F12) (G4) (P1)

-There are two subtle differences with the abbreviations.
+- There are two subtle differences between the abbreviations.
 It seems in American English ‘Extremely’ begins with an ‘X’ not an ‘E’ so the ‘EF’ for ‘Extremely Fine’ is ‘XF’ for ‘Xtremly Fine’ using the American system.

-Also the ‘MS’ is an abreviation for Mint State and covers the British ‘About UNC’ grade up to BU.
+- Also, the ‘MS’ is an abbreviation for Mint State and covers the British ‘About UNC’ grade up to BU.

-Where British coins are concerned ‘Modern’ is usually considered to be after 1790 (The later half of George I Reign).
+Where British coins are concerned ‘Modern’ is usually considered to be after 1790 (The latter half of George I Reign).

-Coin grades are usually referred to as the coin’s ‘condition’ and there are quite a range of conditions that are usually represented by initials.
+Coin grades are usually referred to as the coin’s ‘condition’ and there is quite a range of conditions that are usually represented by initials.

 The basic ‘conditions’ are: